seng438-winter-2022/seng438-a5-Hahkobeh/Assignment5-ReportTemplate.md

 # Comparison of Results

 # Discussion on Similarity and Differences of the Two Techniques
+The use of models in the first is part is the most significant difference, as the models are used to extrapolate the graphs and determine reliability.
+Another difference is the use of the Laplace reliability growth chart to find the acceptable range.
+In the second part, the acceptable range is used by defining a risk profile and calculating the MTTF.
+Both techniques gave their own valuable insights about the reliability of the system and about the failure data.
+Another difference was the manual calculations needed for the first part.
 # How the team work/effort was divided and managed
 This lab was done as a group collaboration, with each member contributing at each stage of the lab.
 We set specifc times for meeting and worked together at those times.
 #